strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 For increased data durability, set `min.insync.replicas` in your *topic* configuration and message delivery acknowledgments using `acks=all` in your *producer* configuration.

 Use the `replica.fetch.max.bytes` property to set a maximum size for the messages fetched by each _follower_ that replicates the data from a _leader_ partition.
 Base the value on the average message size and throughput.
 When considering the total memory allocation required for read/write buffering, the memory available must also be able to accommodate the maximum replicated message size when multiplied by all followers.
-The size must also be greater than `message.max.bytes`, otherwise the broker can accept messages that are too big to replicate.

 ```properties
 # ...